SEC Football Power Rankings: Week 4

 As Sports Illustrated's Ross Dellenger wrote, Alabama looks terrifying.

 So far, as Dellenger points out, Alabama has scored 51, 57, 62 and 45 points in its four wins.
 The offense has carried the way under new coordinator Mike Locksley, who has to feel like he's got things on autopilot.
-The Tide have gained 519, 599, 516 and 524 total yards.
+The Tide have gained 519, 599, 516 and 524 total yards, respectively.

 Tua Tagovailoa is the maestro, taking the Heisman Trophy lead in his performance against the Aggies, completing 22 of 30 passes for 387 yards and four touchdowns.
-A quarterback hasn't thrown the deep ball as beautifully as him in a long, long time.
+A quarterback hasn't thrown the deep ball as beautifully as him in a long time.

 You tend to forget UA also has running backs Damien Harris and Najee Harris, along with a few others who can shred you.
 The offensive line is one of the best in college football, and the defense is young and improving, even if the linebackers have been a bit of a disappointment so far.